io7lab/io7-api-server/README.md

-io7 IOT Platform API Server
+# io7 IOT Platform REST API Server

+This is the REST API Server for io7 Platform.
+It handles the registration and deregigistration of the devices and the application key.

 This repo is used to build the docker container `io7lab/io7-api`.